Get

 Catster is reader-supported.
 When you buy via links on our site, we may earn an affiliate commission at no cost to you.
 Learn more.

 Are Cats Independent?
-What Science Tells Us
+What Science Tells Us (Vet-Reviewed Info)

 ragdoll cat with blue eyes standing outdoors in nature

-Cats are considered the go-to pets for people who work long hours because they’re thought to be more independent than dogs, according to a study by the University of Lincoln.1 They observed whether cats exhibit behavior which means they see you as a caretaker or protector like dogs and young children do, and they generally don’t!
+Cats are considered the go-to pets for people who work long hours because they’re thought to be more independent than dogs, according to a study by the University of Lincoln.1 They observed whether cats exhibit behavior in which they see you as a caretaker or protector like dogs and young children do, and they generally don’t!

-Most cats are seemingly less affected at being left alone than dogs, preferring to seek out safe spaces and rely on their own instincts to keep themselves entertained.
+Most cats are seemingly less affected by being left alone than dogs, preferring to seek out safe spaces and rely on their own instincts to keep themselves entertained.
 They rarely display frustrated behavior that may be some type of attachment to their owners, but the researchers couldn’t decide whether it was just gruntles of discontentment.

 Some cats that are particularly bonded with their owners or experience a significant change in their living circumstances may develop separation anxiety.
 Cats can also get bored due to lack of physical exercise and environmental enrichment, which leads to a different type of frustration and sometimes even undesirable behaviors.